paolacernada/Board-Game-Rentals/README.md

 4. Each entity implemented as a table in the database is represented by roughly one web app page in the front end user experience (UX).
 For many-to-many relationships between two tables, both tables are managed on a single web page.
 5. Optionally, a home page can be added to the project, but it is not required.

-## Executive Summary: Project Feedback and Changes Made
+## Executive Summary:

+### Project Feedback and Changes Made

 Our project aimed to deliver a high-quality board game rental café application.
-Throughout the development process, we received valuable feedback that guided us in making significant changes.
-This executive summary provides an overview of the major changes made, primarily focusing on the database design process and implementation steps.
+Throughout the development process, we received valuable user feedback from testers that guided us in making significant changes.
+This is overview of the major changes made, primarily focusing on the database design process and implementation steps.

 ### Database Design Process